 - Handle animals appropriately and safely to avoid bites, kicks, scratches, and other injuries.

 - Thoroughly wash wounds and report injuries.

-- Do not eat, drink, apply makeup or use tobacco products while handling animals or in animal housing or procedure areas.
+- Do not eat, drink, apply cosmetics or use tobacco products while handling animals or in animal housing or procedure areas.